aquarium and pond answers, information, articles, resources

 Multi aquarium test strips[9] Multi Test Strips; Although not a specific test kit per say, I feel these should be mentioned as I personally use these for convenience for testing my clients aquariums with usually satisfactory results.

-Although generally not as accurate as liquid test kits and definitely more expensive per test, they more than make up for it in the speed of testing when time is a factor.
-As well, the accuracy of the test strips I have used rivals most common liquid tests despite inaccurate claims to the contrary as long as the strips are kept dry (the shelf life is not as long on test strips though).
+Although generally not as accurate as liquid test kits and definitely more expensive per test, they more than make up for it in the speed of testing when time is a factor (& also easier for many beginners).

-What I like best are the API 5 in 1 Test Strips.
-While these strips do not have ammonia ammonia test strips, having a nitrites test gives me an accurate idea of any likely ammonia in an established tank (or even an new cycling tank).
+What I like best are the API 5 in 1 Test Strips (& similar), while these strips do not have ammonia ammonia test strips, having a nitrites test gives me an accurate idea of any likely ammonia in an established tank (or even an new cycling tank).

 Otherwise this test strips kit has all the essential tests I need for my clients established aquariums (which made up more than 95% of my test needs).
 Only in new tanks do I generally break out the liquid Ammonia test Kit.